8 flat top grills lined up for testing

 Here are a few questions we recommend asking to help you decide which griddle is right for you.

-How much cooking space do I need?
+How much cooking area do I need?

 Outdoor gas griddles come in a variety of sizes and it can be difficult to decide what the perfect size might be for you.
 You don't want to go too big and have a cooking appliance that takes up too much patio space, but you also don't want to go too small, limiting what you can cook on your new griddle.